 Many dams release water from the bottom of reservoirs where temperatures and dissolved oxygen are low and nutrient concentrations are high.
-These differences in water quality can affect the river downstream for hundreds of kilometres.
+These changed water quality conditions can affect the river downstream for hundreds of kilometres.
 For instance, many native fish will not breed in colder water.

-• Determine whether water quality from dam releases limits achieving WQOs in unregulated streams and develop appropriate actions.
+Determine whether water quality from dam releases limits achieving WQOs in unregulated streams and develop appropriate actions.

-WMPs need consider this objective only in relation to those streams with dams or large weirs.
+RMPs need to consider this objective only in relation to those streams with large weirs or dams.